gillianassi/ResearchProject_Regression/README.md

 The purpose of this research is to broaden my knowledge about artificial intelligence (AI), more specifically, **regression**.
 This will be done by implementing a set of exercises with both self-generated data and existing datasets to get a better grasp of the subject.
 Both advantages and drawbacks will be discussed for each type of regression analysed during this research.

 ### Regression
-AI's are seperated into two main cathegories: '*narrow*' or '*weak*' AI, and '*general*' or '*strong*' AI:
-* Weak AI are machine learning solutions created for a **specific task**.
-This can vary from understanding and analysing trends in market shares to finding the optimal location for a pizza shop. these AI's aren't concidered *real intelligence* but  use statistical analysations to handle different problems dependant on their given training.
+Modern AI's are machine learning solutions created for a **specific task**.
+This can vary from understanding and analysing trends in market shares to finding the optimal location for a pizza shop.
+These AI's aren't considered *real intelligence* but use statistics and analytics to handle different problems dependant on their given training.
+The way that such AI's learn can be subdivided into three categories:
+* *Spurvised Learning*, in which the algorithms are trained for a specific task with pre-existing datasets and human supervision.
+* *Unsupervised learning*, where the algorithm looks for previously undetected patterns  in pre-existing datasets with as less human supervision as possible.
+* *Reinforcement Learning*, in which the algorithms learn using trial and error by adding positive and negative values to experiences and situations.

+AI's that combine different aspects of learning also exist but are out of the scope of this research.

 #### Supervised Learning
+The most relevant training method for this research is *Supervised Learning*.
+It's problems can be subdivided into

 #### Linear Regression
 ##### Simple Linear Regression